 eSpatial’s Human Resources department manages a formal termination process, which includes notification of Corporate IT, Cloud Operations and Facilities, return of assets and access cards.
 The exit interview reminds ex-employees of their remaining employment restriction and contractual obligations.

 All employees must sign eSpatial’s confidentiality agreement (NDA) at the time they join the organization.
 Periodic verbal and email reminders are provided.
 Upon termination, employees are provided another copy of their agreement.

 eSpatial may use contractors for development and testing tasks.
 These individuals work under the direct supervision of eSpatial employees and may have access to client data in accordance with contract terms.

 eSpatial does not give suppliers direct access to client data or network/equipment management responsibility.
 They do not have direct access to client data or the eSpatial SaaS network environment.

-eSpatial uses exclusively world renown third party suppliers with stellar background, such as Amazon (for cloud infrastructure), and google.
+eSpatial uses exclusively world renown third party suppliers with stellar background, such as Amazon (for cloud infrastructure), and Microsoft.

 Skyhigh Networks performs objective and thorough evaluations of the enterprise-readiness of cloud service based on a detailed set of criteria developed in conjunction with the Cloud Security Alliance (CSA).
 Services designated as Skyhigh Enterprise-Ready are the services receiving the highest CloudTrusttm Ratings, which fully satisfy the most stringent requirements for data protection, identity verification, service security, business practices, and legal protection.